 A QSL IS THE FINAL COURTESY OF A QSO

 With the exorbitant cost of QSLing via regular mail, I believe that on-line or email QSLing will become the preferred QSL method of the future.
-There are currently two major players in the field of electronic QSL's, each using a different system.
+There are currently two major players (plus some minor ones I won't mention here) in the field of electronic QSL's, each using a different system.
 The ARRL Logbook of the World (LotW) works as follows: "When both participants in a QSO submit matching QSO records to LotW, the result is a QSL that can be used for ARRL award credit."
 Other awards organizations will also be participating.
 The QSL is in the form of data and not viewable or printable as a card.
 You can click here to find out more about the ARRL LotW which became fully operational in September 2003.
-I now have all of my over 82,600 QSO's from 1963 to the end of the previous month in the LotW including my activity as KN3WWP, K3WWP, K3WWP/3 (Pittsburgh), and WA3IXO (Pittsburgh).
+I now have all of my 84,000+ QSO's from 1963 to the end of the previous month in the LotW including my activity as KN3WWP, K3WWP, K3WWP/3 (Pittsburgh), and WA3IXO (Pittsburgh).
 The other major player - eQSL - provides actual viewable and printable electronic QSL cards in addition to providing proof of a QSO match.
 To find out more about eQSL enter your call in the following form.
 You may already have some eQSL's waiting for you.
 All of my QRP QSO's from 1993 through the end of the previous month are on-line for QSL retrieval at eQSL.
 So if you worked me during that time, there is at least one card there for you.
-Here are my totals and percent of return from eQSL and LotW as of April 6, 2014 with regular QSL's added for comparison of all three methods:
+Here are my totals of the number of QSOs verified and percent of return from eQSL and LotW as of November 27, 2014 with regular QSL's added for comparison of all three methods:

 QSLing is a very expensive proposition today.
 When I first started in ham radio in the 1960's it cost 4 cents to mail a QSL card, and most hams were glad to answer a QSL.
-Nowadays to be fairly certain of getting a card from someone by enclosing an SASE costs 98 cents in postage alone not to mention the cost of the card and the 2 envelopes involved.
+Nowadays to be fairly certain of getting a card from someone by enclosing an SASE costs 98 cents (or greater now as it keeps increasing) in postage alone not to mention the cost of the card and the 2 envelopes involved.